Credentialing - What you need to know

 Other associated costs to the PHO/primary care nurse may be release time to participate in training and training costs

-What are the benefits for an RN?
+What are the benefits for a nurse?

 As a credentialed nurse, they know their skills in mental health and addiction meet college credentialing standards and that they are supported to maintain and extend those skills in their workplace.